Genitive: Draconis

 Head of Draco on Bayer's Uranometria atlas

 Head of Draco on Johann Bayer’s Uranometria of 1603.
-Beta Draconis lies above the dragon’s eye, Gamma is on the top of its head, Xi is on its jaw, and Nu lies in its mouth, while Mu marks the tip of the tongue, all positioned as described by Ptolemy in the Almagest.
+Gamma Draconis is on the top of its head, Beta lies next to the dragon’s eye, Xi is on its jaw, and Nu lies in its mouth, while Mu marks the tip of the tongue, all positioned as described by Ptolemy in the Almagest.